City Savings Bank (Chattanooga, TN)

 Cause Details

-A messenger of Dun & Co. mistakenly used the name 'City Savings' instead of 'Penny Savings' when reporting a failure.
+A messenger of Dun & Co. mistakenly used the name 'City Savings' instead of 'Penny Savings' when reporting a bank failure.

 Random Run